Jet Suppression and Azimuthal Anisotropy from RHIC to LHC: Results

 In Fig.~\ref{fig:dataraaatlas} we show jet $R_{\rm AA}$, also at LHC, but for a much higher jet $\pT$.
-Our results are compared to recent ATLAS data for $R=0.2$~\cite{ATLAS:2023hso}, and older ATLAS data for $R=0.4$~\cite{ATLAS:2018gwx}.
-In fact, only the first point, at $\pT \approx 100$ GeV of \cite{ATLAS:2018gwx}, was used to fit our value of $g_{\rm med}$ in \cite{Mehtar-Tani:2021fud}.
-The small larger suppression experienced by $R=0.4$ jets as compared to $R=0.2$ jets, which tends to disappear with decreasing jet $\pT$, is correctly captured by our prediction.
+Our results are compared to recent ATLAS data for $R=0.2$~\cite{ATLAS:2023hso}, ATLAS data for $R=0.4$~\cite{ATLAS:2018gwx} and CMS data~\cite{CMS:2021vui} for $R=0.2,0.4,0.6$.
+The first point, at $\pT \approx 100$ GeV of ATLAS results for $R=0.4$ jets~\cite{ATLAS:2018gwx}, was used to fit our value of $g_{\rm med}$ in \cite{Mehtar-Tani:2021fud}.
+The small larger suppression experienced by $R=0.4$ jets as compared to $R=0.2$ jets, which tends to disappear with decreasing jet $\pT$, as measured by ATLAS, is correctly captured by our prediction.
 As predicted in our previous work~\cite{Mehtar-Tani:2021fud}, jet $R_{\rm AA}(R=0.2)$ should be somewhat less suppressed than those with larger $R$, which hold even more similar values of suppression among them.
 To a large extent, this is so due to the fact that the typical critical angle for this centrality is around $\theta_c\sim 0.12$, representing an extensive part of the phase-space of an $R=0.2$ jet.
+However, this mild trend was not observed by CMS, where $R=0.2$ and $R=0.4$ lie on top of each other for the limited available range in jet $\pT$.
+Moreover, CMS has measured that also $R=0.6$ jets are as little suppressed as $R=0.2$ jets, together with $R=0.4$ jets, within current uncertainties.
+The manifest, although mild tension between the ATLAS and CMS results for $R=0.4$ jets motivates extending the $\pT$ range and precision of measurements.
+Further improvements from the theory side involve increasing the precision of the resolved phase-space calculation, encapsulated in the value of $\theta_c$ in our framework, as it can induce $\mathcal{O}(20\%)$ changes in jet suppression~\cite{Mehtar-Tani:2021fud}, specially at very high $\pT$.

-The excellent agreement as a function of jet $\pT \gtrsim 100$ GeV up to $\pT \lesssim 1$ TeV, for $R=0.4$ jets belonging to a wide range of centrality classes shown in our previous work~\cite{Mehtar-Tani:2021fud}, combined with the no-less remarkable results here shown, which extend the $\pT$ reach down to $\pT\gtrsim 20$ GeV, both for smaller ($R=0.2$) and larger ($R=0.6$) jet radii, and for several centrality classes as well, present overall an encouraging picture of our first-principles understanding of jet suppression in deconfined QCD matter.
+In summary, the excellent agreement as a function of jet $\pT \gtrsim 100$ GeV up to $\pT \lesssim 1$ TeV, for $R=0.4$ jets belonging to a wide range of centrality classes shown in our previous work~\cite{Mehtar-Tani:2021fud}, combined with the no-less remarkable results here shown, which extend the $\pT$ reach down to $\pT\gtrsim 20$ GeV, both for smaller ($R=0.2$) and larger ($R=0.6$) jet radii, and for several centrality classes as well, present overall an encouraging picture of our first-principles understanding of jet suppression in deconfined QCD matter.
 Very good agreement is achieved across centralities, spanning almost two orders of magnitude in jet $\pT$, and several jet radii, up to $R=0.6$, which we deemed to be the radius above which non-perturbative effects due to correlated background (medium response) start to be important~\cite{Mehtar-Tani:2021fud}.

 A complete set of predictions for jet $R_{\rm AA}$ at RHIC and LHC, for different centralities and jet radii up to $R=0.6$ can be found in Appendix~\ref{sec:fullscan}.